tagspaces/tagspaces/README.md

 [![Join the chat at https://gitter.im/tagspaces/tagspaces](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tagspaces/tagspaces?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Github All Releases](https://img.shields.io/github/downloads/tagspaces/tagspaces/total.svg)]()

-**TagSpaces** is a free, non-locking, open source application for organizing and managing your local files with the help of tags.
-It features note taking and some to-do app capabilities.
+**TagSpaces** is a free, no vendor lock-in, open source application for organizing, annotating and managing local files with the help of tags.
+It features advanced note taking functionalities and some capabilities of to-do apps.
 The application is available for Windows, Linux, Mac OS and Android.
-We provide a web clipper extension for Firefox and Chrome for easy collecting of online content as local files.
+We provide a web clipper extension for Firefox, Edge and Chrome for easy collecting of online content in the form of local files.

 ![TagSpaces Start Screen](https://raw.githubusercontent.com/tagspaces/documentation/master/static/media/v3/tagspaces-v3-themes.jpg)